Student Resources

 Financial Aid and Scholarships

 We understand that attending university involves a significant financial investment.
-Tufts University, School of Engineering, and external programs offer a number of fellowships and scholarships to help reduce the cost of attendance.
-Read more about financial aid opportunities for undergraduate and graduate students in the School of Engineering.
+Tufts School of Engineering offers a number of fellowships and scholarships to help reduce the cost of attendance.
+Read more about financial aid opportunities for undergraduate and graduate students.

 Financial Aid and Scholarships